Small Garden Decking Ideas on a Budget

-The spaces between your composite decking allow for easy water drainage on the deck.
-It allows water to drip, thereby keeping the decking dry.
-But, under the decking may not be suitable for you if you want to do anything under the composite boards.
-To keep underneath your deck dry, you have to prevent water from dripping through the spaces.
+Taking the time and effort to add waterproofing to the substructure and frame of your composite decking area will extend its service life.
+The spaces between your composite decking allow for easy water drainage from the surface of your decking.
+It allows water to drain, thereby keeping the decking dry.
+But, this may not be suitable if you want to do anything under the composite boards or need to keep your decking joists free from moisture, we do share some get ideas to keep you decking joist free of moisture in another article.
+To keep underneath your decking dry, you have to prevent water from draining through the spaces or onto your joists.
 How can you waterproof under composite decking boards?

 Why You Should Waterproof Under Composite Decking Boards

 Waterproofing under composite decking boards can prolong the lifespan of the decking joists.
 The gaps left between composite decking allow the easy drainage of water from the decking.

 This water can drain on to the wooden decking joists underneath and when this repeatedly happens over the years, it will weaken the joists.
 Waterproofing under the composite decking will keep the joists from absorbing minimal water and lengthen its service life.

 Additionally, when the underside of the decking is dry, you can use the area beneath the decking for other thing such as storage or maybe another outdoor living area.
 You may also be installing a view point and need to waterproof your under decking to extend the life span of your subframe.

 Ways to Waterproof Under Composite Decking Boards

 First, you can waterproof under composite decking boards by using flange.
 Deck flange are starting to gather some traction in the decking sector and some fitters are using these to waterproof the under of there decking, removing the need for flashing or DPC tape on the joists.